Shin-Hanga – How East Meets West in Japanese Art

 Hiroshi Yoshida certainly takes the cake in terms of more depth, detail, and thus higher values in his woodblock prints.
 You can recognize an original Hiroshi Yoshida woodblock by looking for the Jizuri seal on his prints.
 A Jizuri seal means that Hiroshi Yoshida himself actually did the technical printing process – laying down the ink on the woodblock and making the prints himself – which it is actually quite rare for artists to self-publish.
 Furthermore, Hiroshi Yoshida was well known for his travel prints – he traveled the world making art and thus his woodblock prints show a variety of iconic places – New York City, the Grand Canyon, Paris, temples in the Middle East, and of course places all across Japan.
 Some of these travel woodblocks created by Hiroshi Yoshida are some of the most valuable from his vast body of work.
 In fact, you can find his entire body of work right here on our website in the Hiroshi Yoshida Archives.
 We have compiled in one single place a comprehensive database, with high resolution imagery, of all Hiroshi Yoshida’s work – over 500 beautiful woodblock prints for your pleasure of browsing!

-Mt Fuji by Hiroshi Yoshida
+Mt.
+Fuji by Hiroshi Yoshida

 And of course, how could you go without mentioning Ohara Koson when talking of the Shin-hanga movement?
 Known for kacho-e, a genre of the Shin-hanga prints specializing in the imagery of nature on plants and animals, these prints made it all the way to UK, US, New Zealand, all the way to Canada [4].
 Koson made famous by producing woodblock prints of animals, birds, and other natural creatures and flora.
 His prints are generally around 6 inches in width and 12 inches in height – a thinner , more rectangular size of print.